Dr Sarah Lowery

 As a vet Sarah is able to offer unique insight into your pet's behavioural health and work directly with your primary veterinarian if your pet's physical health is affecting their behaviour or if medication is needed.
 With her knowledge of training and learning theory, Sarah can work with your dog trainer to ensure long-term improvement in your dog.

 Sarah is based in Norwich with her family of one cat, two dogs, two children and a husband!
-She is the Principal vet at the Pet Behaviour Practice whilst still regularly practising as a vet in general practice.
+She is the Principal vet and director at the Pet Behaviour Practice.

 Tel: 07899 912 193